ZIP: 228

 • A set of validity checks to run on the received Swap Orders, e.g. to prevent DoS attacks (See Denial-of-Service (DoS) Prevention).
 If the verification of a Swap Order fails, the Swap Order gets rejected.

 • A set of operations to manage the valid Swap Orders waiting to be matched.
-This could include, for instance, a set of data structures and operations to manage a mempool/Central Limit Order Book (CLOB), following a chosen ordering policy (See, CLOB and Matching Policies for more details), etc.
+This could include, for instance, a set of data structures and operations to manage a mempool/CLOB, following a chosen ordering policy (See, CLOB and Matching Policies for more details), etc.

 This step performs a set of operations, which from a set of matched Orders (see the previous step) builds a Swap Bundle to be sent on-chain as a Zcash transaction for settlement.